-Sunday @ 6.30-7.30pm — A quiet evening service including a time of mindfulness meditation (PLEASE NOTE there is no evening service on Sunday 30th April 2017 or Sunday 7th May 2017)
+Sundays @ 6.30-7.30pm — A quiet evening service including a time of mindfulness meditation

 A quiet evening service including a time of mindfulness meditation, prayer, reflection and music.
 (Please note that this service generally does not take place during August).

 In addition to our two Sunday services, we organise events throughout the year.

 These include parties like the easy-going monthly bring and share lunches (first Sunday of the month after the morning service all year), Burns Night Supper (Sat 24th January), monthly lunch club for the 60+'s and occasional Epicurean Gatherings (possibly the world's most relaxed philosophy seminars, where good food, wine and company go hand in hand with consoling philosophy).

 Wednesday evening's in term-time are the moments for excursive conversation about philosophy and religion.
 To find out about them please click on the following link: